CraigStuntz/CraigStuntz.github.io/resume.markdown

 </td>
 </tr>
 <td>
-* Lead team of nearshore programmers
+* Led a team of 3 nearshore developers, serving as technical lead with responsibility for code review, requirements review, and hands-on development
-* Use Claude Code and JavaParser to perform large-scale code refactoring and modernization, making thousands of changes across hundreds of files without any user-visible changes
+* Migrated a large Java codebase from active-record-style entity persistence to Spring Repositories, along with broader modernization work, using Claude Code and JavaParser to execute thousands of changes across hundreds of files with no user-visible regressions
-* Write Java code to integrate DO's proprietary buying platform with occasionally-documented APIs from their integration partners
+* Wrote Java code to integrate DO’s proprietary buying platform with occasionally-documented APIs from their integration partners
 </td>
 <td class="right">